SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 Once the Live Camera is enabled in MSFS2020-PilotPathRecorder, the Network Link can be installed and/or activated within Google Earth, as illustrated in the example below.
 This can be done through using the `Link` button on the dialog (see "Extras", below), or manually within Google Earth.
-One way to bring up the "Edit Network Link" dialog within Google Earth is through its menu item: `Add >> Network Link`.
+One way to bring up the "Edit Network Link" dialog in Google Earth is through its menu
+item: `Add >> Network Link`.

 The configured Network Link should look something like this: